-- A substantial risk that physical harm will be inflicted by a student-: - and upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself; - b.
-A substantial risk that physical harm will be inflicted by a student upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm; - e.
-A substantial risk that physical harm will be inflicted by a student on upon the property of others, as evidenced by behavior that has caused substantial loss or damage to the property of others; or - d.
-The after the student has threatened the physical safety of another and has a history of one or more violent acts. - Physical force: The use of bodily force or physical restriction that substantially immobilizes or reduces the free movement of a student. - Positive behavioral interventions: Strategies and instruction that can be implemented in a strategic manner in order to provide alternatives to challenging behaviors, reinforce desired behaviors, and reduce or eliminate the frequency and severity of challenging behaviors.
+- behaviors.
 Positive behavioral interventions include the consideration of environmental factors that may trigger challenging behaviors and teaching a student the skills to manage his or her own behavior. - Restraint: Physical intervention or force used to control a student, including the use of a restraint device.
 It does not include appropriate use of a prescribed medical, orthopedic or therapeutic device when used as intended, such as to achieve proper body position, balance or alignment or to permit a student to safely participate in activities. - Restraint device: A device used to assist in controlling a student, including, but not limited to metal handcuffs, plastic ties, ankle restraints, leather cuffs, other hospital-type restraints, pepper spray, tasers or batons.
 Restraint device does not mean a seat harness used to safely transport students.
-This definition is consistent with RCW 28A.600.485 (1)(c), and is not intended to endorse or encourage the use of such devices or techniques with district students. - School police officer: An employee of the school district responsible for security services in the district under the direction of a school administrator, but who also is a commissioned officer. - School resource officer: A commissioned law enforcement officer who provides law enforcement services and may perform other duties for the district, and is assigned by the employing police department or agency to work in collaboration with the district. - UseSchool security officer: A classified or contracted school district employee other than a school resource officer who provides security services in the district under the direction of a school administrator.
+This definition is consistent with RCW 28A.600.485 (1)(c), and is not intended to endorse or encourage the use of such devices or techniques with district students. - School police officer: An employee of the school district responsible for security services in the district under the direction of a school administrator, but who also is a commissioned officer. - School resource officer: A commissioned law enforcement officer who provides law enforcement services and may perform other duties for the district, and is assigned by the employing police department or agency to work in collaboration with the district. - School security officer: A classified or contracted school district employee other than a school resource officer who provides security services in the district under the direction of a school administrator.

-General use of restraint, isolation, or other forms of reasonable physical force:
+General use of restraint, isolation, or other forms of reasonable force: